topimage

 Honors students have completed theses on a wide variety of topics, including incarceration, immigration, environmental attitudes, marijuana and the media, and alcohol consumption.
 Additionally, the College of Letters & Science specifies that only participants in departmental honors programs are eligible to graduate with high or highest honors.

-- By the application deadline you must:
+• By the start of fall quarter, you must:

 1. Be a declared major in sociology or sociology-organizational studies.